 Project Overview: The County values the small business and nonprofit community that is the backbone of the local economy and recognizes the assets provided by this community during the pandemic and the contributions these entities will provide in the future.
 The County of Morris is proceeding with a Small Business Grant Program concept directing \$5,000,000.00, now \$10,000,000.00, to eligible small businesses and nonprofits.
 Grants for the small businesses will be capped at \$15,000.00.
-The program will provide assistance to small businesses that experienced negative economic impacts from the COVID-19 pandemic.
+The program provided assistance to small businesses that experienced negative economic impacts from the COVID-19 pandemic.
 On November 10, 2021, RES-2021-956 and on February 23, 2022, RES-2022-20, the County of Morris funded the Small Business Grant Program.
-As of June 30, 2022, the program has issued checks to 330 small businesses and the following metrics of the program are applicable:
+As of June 30, 2023, the program has closed and has issued checks to 814 small businesses with the following metrics.

-Morris County Small Business Grant Program Metrics as of June 30, 2022 Total Applications 745 Top Business Category Applicants Other, Retail/Store, Professional/Scientific/Technical Services, Restaurants Total Expenses Requested \$25.4M Top Certifications Woman-Owned, Minority-Owned Total Capped Expenses Requested \$9.4M Highest Expense Type Rent Expenses (28%) Total Amount Denied due to ineligible expenses \$1.4M Application Statuses 64% recommend approval, 19% recommend denial, 8% pending follow up
+Morris County Small Business Grant Program Metrics as of June 30, 2023 Total Businesses Awarded 814 Top Business Category Other, Retail/Store, Professional/Scientific/Technical Services, Restaurants Total Distributions \$10.74M Top Certifications Woman-Owned, Minority- Owned